+- 7.14.
 Firms are advised to seek information from, and have a robust discussion with, their broker on the financial stability and strength of an insurer before accepting a quote.
-Such information should include:

-- 1. the financial rating, or lack thereof, of an insurer; - 2. the capacity of the insurer; - 3. the willingness of the insurer to pay claims (which, in many cases may take years to resolve); - 4. analysis of the quality or liquidity of the assets supporting liabilities of the insurer; - 5. the insurer's financial condition and ability to meet its obligations; - 6. the reputation of the insurer's underwriters and managers

-- 7. tailored advice on the suitability, or otherwise, of accepting a quotation from a particular insurer; - 8. any other market intelligence regarding the insurer.
+Such information should include: - (a) the financial rating, or lack thereof, of an insurer; - (b) the capacity of the insurer; - (c) the willingness of the insurer to pay claims (which, in many cases may take years to resolve); - (d) analysis of the quality or liquidity of the assets supporting liabilities of the insurer; - (e) the insurer's financial condition and ability to meet its obligations; - (f) the reputation of the insurer's underwriters and managers - (g) tailored advice on the suitability, or otherwise, of accepting a quotation from a particular insurer; - (h) any other market intelligence regarding the insurer. - 7.15.
 Some larger brokers have their own financial security committee that forms an assessment on the solvency of an insurer and will prevent the broker from recommending insurers that do not meet the relevant criteria.
-These committees are likely to use criteria such as minimum financial size, solvency ratios and rating criteria to filter out less stable insurers.

-Firms should consider that the broker may be providing an execution only service and thus advice provided might be tied to an arrangement with a particular insurer.
+These committees are likely to use criteria such as minimum financial size, solvency ratios and rating criteria to filter out less stable insurers. - 7.16.
+Firms should consider that the broker may be providing an execution only service and thus advice provided might be tied to an arrangement with a particular insurer. - 7.17.
 In the case of an unrated insurer, firms should be extremely diligent in their dialogue with their brokers and pay particular attention to any disclosure or disclaimers by the broker in relation to advice provided and the placement of your cover.
-Firms should seriously consider whether they are comfortable being cover by an insurer where the broker is deliberately taking no legal responsibility for placing cover with that insurer.
+Firms should seriously consider whether they are comfortable being cover by an insurer where the broker is deliberately taking no legal responsibility for placing cover with that insurer. - 7.18.
 Firms should be wary of any attempt by brokers to provide reassurance by reference to an insurer's reinsurance arrangements, in particular in relation to unrated insurers, as the firm will not have direct access to these reinsurers in the event of the insurer's insolvency.
 In most cases, reinsurance arrangements simply constitute an asset for distribution to creditors in the event of an insolvency.